What Does PPC Mean in Marketing and Why It Matters.

-But why is it called pay-per-click?
 The answer is simple: businesses who choose to run pay-per-click ads are only charged when someone actually clicks on their ad.

-How does it work?
+How does PPC work?

 Let’s take Google Ads as an example of PPC advertising.

 To put it simply, there are two types of CPC – actual and maximum.
-The maximum CPC is the upper limit that you can set within your campaign structure for how much you will pay for a click.
+The maximum CPC is the upper limit that you can set within your campaign structure.
+It is for how much you will pay for a click.
 Should the CPC rise above this threshold, your ad won’t show but you won’t be charged.
 The actual CPC is the amount you actually pay, which will in most cases be less than the maximum CPC.

 - Quality score

 - Ad relevance

 With this information, each ad is assigned an AdRank number.